 WHAT YOU SHOULD KNOW:

 - Take your medicine as directed.
-Call your primary healthcare provider if you think your medicine is not helping or if you have side effects.
+Contact your primary healthcare provider (PHP) if you think your medicine is not helping or you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-Follow up with your primary healthcare provider as directed:
+Follow up with your PHP as directed:

-Write down any questions you have so you remember to ask them in your follow-up visits.
+Bring a list of any questions you have so you remember to ask them during your visits.

-Contact your primary healthcare provider if:
+Contact your PHP if:

 - You have a fever.

-- You have nausea and are vomiting.
+- You have nausea or are vomiting.

-- You have questions or concerns about your condition, treatment, or care.
+- You have questions or concerns about your condition or care.

 Return to the emergency department if:

-- You have sudden chest pain.
+- You have severe pain.

 © 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.